Viz Extensions FAQ

 Where can I use Viz Extensions?

-Viz Extensions will be available in Tableau Desktop, Server, and Online.
+Viz Extensions are available in Tableau Desktop, Server, and Online.

-We want to have our Extensions being available as Sandboxed Extensions so you can use them on Tableau Public.
+We want to enable our extensions on Tableau Public.

 How do I enable Viz Extension on my site?